How Can You Help?

 Here are just some of the ways you can get involved:

-- Find an organization that is combating poverty, but make sure they are doing it in way that is empowering people and not making them dependent on aid.
+Find an organization that is combating poverty, but make sure they are doing it in way that is empowering people and not making them dependent on aid

-- Support an organization, but make sure they are holistically and ethically working toward their mission.
+Support an organization, but make sure they are holistically and ethically working toward their mission.
 You can support them financially or with your time.
-Learn more about the ethical organizations we support here.
+Learn more about the ethical organizations we support here

-- Get involved in foster care.
-There is a huge need for stable foster families and respite care families.
+Get involved in foster care.
+There is a huge need for stable foster families and respite care families

-- Sponsor a child’s education, but make sure the education sponsorship is empowering the child and not making them dependent on aid.
+Sponsor a child’s education, but make sure the education sponsorship is empowering the child and not making them dependent on aid

-- Get involved in political change.
-Advocate for change in the foster care system or maybe even work toward a political career that would allow you to pass laws that protect children.
+Get involved in political change.
+Advocate for change in the foster care system or maybe even work toward a political career that would allow you to pass laws that protect children

-- Use you talents and knowledge in business to bring economic development to an area.
+Use you talents and knowledge in business to bring economic development to an area

-- Become extremely knowledgeable about a culture and work with host country nationals to bring stability to the family system of that place.
+Become extremely knowledgeable about a culture and work with host country nationals to bring stability to the family system of that place

-- Become a journalist who uncovers corruption that is tearing families apart.
+Become a journalist who uncovers corruption that is tearing families apart

-- Become a teacher in a place where education could lift up a community.
+Become a teacher in a place where education could lift up a community

-- Get involved in lifting up families at home or overseas.
+Get involved in lifting up families at home or overseas

-- Become a mentor to a child
+Become a mentor to a child and support them as a friend

 No one method or one person will solve this problem.
 The opportunities and avenues for getting involved are endless.
 Whatever your skills and passions, opportunity exists for you to help end the orphan crisis.
 It is going to take all of us working together in all of the different ways.
 No matter what method we use to address this crisis, we must always strive to do what is best for the child all the way down to an individual level.
 With this focus, and our collective action, we will have an incredible impact on the crisis.

 What defines a person?
 What defines a culture or a generation?
-If you look back over history, you will find that, it is not how we deal with success but how we deal with tragedy.
+If you look back over history, you will find that it is not how we deal with success, but how we deal with tragedy.
 The way we deal with tragedy will define our future and our legacy.
-The orphan crisis is a tragedy, and the way we move forward with helping these children could be the very thing that defines our generation and the lives of ones to come.
+The orphan crisis is a tragedy, and the way we move forward with helping these children could be the very thing that defines our generation and the lives of those to come.
 May we always move toward a solution with a resolve and integrity that is worthy of the lives we are working to defend.